PMP Exam Preparation (92 Blogs) Become a Certified Professional

 • Arrange a proper follow-up process

-• Reward and appreciate their improvement to encourage them more
+• Reward and appreciate their improvement to encourage them to do more

 • Be ready to let them go if there is no scope of improvement

-30. Being a project manager how will you get team agreement for results?
+30. As a project manager, how will you get team agreement for results?

-Trust and agreement is a key factor that facilitates proper communication and coordination in a team. that brings ou the best outcome.
-To gain agreement from your team members you must:
+Trust and agreement are key factors that facilitate proper communication and coordination in a team and bring out the best outcome.
+To gain agreement from your team members, you must:

 • Keep your expectations clear from the very beginning